 The Centers for Medicare and Medicaid Services (CMS) made news this week by purportedly “correcting” their position on zero allocations.
-At ISO Claims Partners, we strongly believe that the industry should fight CMS on this and not blindly accept what amounts to an illogical application of CMS’s own stated policies.
+We strongly believe that the industry should fight CMS on this and not blindly accept what amounts to an illogical application of CMS’s own stated policies.

 CMS’s purported position basically adopts a three-part test for a Medicare Set-Aside (MSA) to qualify for a zero allocation: (1) The case or body part in question has been denied throughout the case; (2) There has been no medical or indemnity payment for the denied case or body part; and (3) There is either a finding from a hearing on the merits from a court of competent jurisdiction relieving the carrier of liability or documentation from the beneficiary’s treating physician recommending no future treatment.
 In other words, CMS may only approve a zero allocation if a judge has determined that no compensable workers' compensation claim exists and no payments were made.